terran6/terra-python-tutorial/README.md

 pip install terra_sdk
 ```

-2. Run the following commands to enter your new directory and to install all necessary dependencies:
+2. Run the following commands to enter your new directory and install all necessary dependencies:

 ```sh
 cd terra.py